AstaJoks/we-love-dogs-PP4/TESTING.md

 |:-------:|:--------|
 | &check; | That the Edit and Delete buttons are visible above the users post title
 | &check; | Clicking the Edit button redirects to edit post page
-| &check; | Clicking the Delete button redirects to delete post page
+| &check; | Clicking the Delete button redirects to the Delete Post page

 | Status | **Edit Post Page - User Logged In**
 |:-------:|:--------|